Surgical Tech Training: What to Expect on the Road to the OR

-Melissa Wehlage, a graduate from Rasmussen College’s Surgical Technologist program, says accreditation played a big role in her decision.
+Melissa Wehlage, a graduate from the Rasmussen University Surgical Technologist program, says accreditation played a big role in her decision.
 “The programmatic accreditation was a big deal to me and a huge deciding factor.”

 Another factor you may want to consider when choosing a program is how you’ll learn—will you be required to be in the classroom every day?
 Weekly?
 While it’s true that the work of a surgical tech is very hands-on, you may still be able to find programs that offer online learning options, particularly for General Education courses.
 Be sure to have a good handle on what your time and travel commitments will look like before enrolling in a program.

 2. Surgical tech courses

 Once you’ve chosen the best program for you, the next step is to complete your surgical technologist coursework.
 So what classes would you have to look forward to?
 Let’s take a closer look at a few of the surgical technologist courses found in the Rasmussen University program: